dunatron/docgen-server/ReadMe.md

 A document can get its data from agreements?
 Something to shape how we get this data

+## Technologies

+- [GraphQL](https://graphql.org/) Will be used as it will allow us to scale our application with speed and maximum flexibility
+- [Prisma Server](https://www.prisma.io/) Will be used for our GraphQL backend.
+Prisma makes working with databases easy through the simplicity of GraphQL.
+We are able to easily construct our database model through a schema and on to of that is a layer where we can add our business logic when certain queries are called
+- [Apollo Client](https://www.apollographql.com/docs/react/) It is simply the best way to use GraphL for our front end.
+This works best with Libraries such as ReactJS
+- [ReactJS](https://reactjs.org/) ReactJS is simply the best Library for building user interfaces.

+## Deployment

+The current technologies can be deployed anywhere.

+###### Server

+The server is a Prisma(GraphQL) Server and can be deployed anywhere.
+ToDo: decide where it would be hosted

+###### Client

+The Client is composed of Apollo, GraphQl, and React.
+This client can be deployed anywhere and will retrieve it's data via graphQL queries that it will retrieve from our servers endpoint

+# How To Build It

+### Organisation

+- An Organisation at it's core will contain users and documents.
+- There will be an organisation Config which will set up the details/config that the application needs.
+-

+### Organisation Config

+- When an organisation is setup it will a config associated with it
+- This config can be used to retrieve data from endpoints like v4 and v5 etc.
+- The config could be an interface to retrieve this information, depending on how different v4 & v5 are at getting their information.
+This is fine, It just means we would have an interface for the different versions and they know how to pipe in the information we want

+### User

+- There will be users.
+- Users will be associated with an organisation.
+- Users can be associated with many organisations.

+### Documents

+- Documents will be associated with 1 Organisation only.
+- They will be created by A user for an Organisation.
+- Will be able to have many authors associated with it.
+- Will be composed of sections.
+- Can have many document configs associated with it.
+- many configs means we can supply different ways a document gets the data it needs
+- has a Data Config field.

+### Document Config
+- A document Config can belong to many different documents.
+- It will essentially be a config on How to retrieve data that can be used in the documents, Similar but also quite different to the organisation config.
+- These can then also be viewed as a sort of template that can be applied to a document that would then instantly expose data for the document
+- Example.
+A config that gets the data for a certain Agreement in v4.
+This data is then used across multiple documents and could be titled "My Agreements Data".
+- Example: A more generic Document Config could be a list of all the Agreements.
+To Understand this the DataConfig needs to be explained.

+### Section
+Note: could actually rename to RichComponent
+- A section will belong to a document.
+- A section Will essentially be a rich component.
+- A section will have three main fields. type, content, and position.
+- type: will tell us what type of rich component it is.
+- content: will hold the content for the rich component
+- position: an int telling the document at what position to render the component

+### dataConfig
+This will a field on the document.
+We are able to store Json blobs and this is exactly what that will be.
+- it will be able to store an array of deep nested objects(objects and arrays) and these will eventually have keys with values.
+These are obviously reached through going through the required path.
+This path is what our document will be referencing.
+- So our dataConfig field will store their key value pairs for this data in it's config, and will update it's data when needed.
+- If the document config somehow loses these ability to retrieve it's data we still have reference to what it's value use to be.
+We could event add pretty colors/alerts saying that this data is no longer reachable/updated.
+(Busines logic, business logic)

+### Printing
+- We are going to build a canvas that will print pixel perfect documents.

+### Exporting
+- People will print straight from our application and we should make it so spectacular that they won't want to use anything else.
+- However there is a lot of use cases for exporting.
+Email etc.
+- Our documents are stored with raw data essentially.
+This means we can export it however we want and easily.
+- we can easily create various export functions, like export as email, export as markdown etc, etc

 ###### tables discussion

 - Should we be using tables for markdown?
 It could be a good win if we can get it right.